Semprini/cbe/README.md

 [![Build Status](https://img.shields.io/circleci/project/github/Semprini/cbe.svg)](https://circleci.com/gh/Semprini/cbe)
 [![Coverage Status](https://coveralls.io/repos/github/Semprini/cbe/badge.svg?branch=master)](https://coveralls.io/github/Semprini/cbe?branch=master)

+The CBE projects goal is to provide practical data governance via a generic schema/API/persistence layer which can be used for all the common functions in an enterprise and extended for each industry/business.
+CBE can be used to underpin micro-service, SOA, EDA or MDM architecture.
+In the same area as SAP MDG, CBE provides domain-specific master data governance to centrally create, change and distribute or to consolidate master data across your complete enterprise system landscape.

 CBE provides RESTful CRUD and administration for common business entities persisted on relational DBs and (coming soon) NoSQL DBs.
 This polyglot persistence model forms the backbone of an organisations master data governance.
 The rationale is discussed in the [Wiki](https://github.com/Semprini/cbe/wiki).
-In the same area as SAP MDG, CBE provides domain-specific master data governance to centrally create, change and distribute or to consolidate master data across your complete enterprise system landscape

-The CBE projects goal is to provide practical data governance via a generic schema/API/persistence layer which can be used for all the common functions in an enterprise and extended for each industry/business.
-CBE can be used to underpin micro-service, SOA, EDA or MDM architecture.

 Industry Specific Extension Projects
  - [Retail](https://github.com/Semprini/cbe-retail)